mubasharshahzad64/Statistical_Methods_Final_Project_2024/README.md

 Thanks to the UCI Machine Learning Repository for providing the Abalone dataset and to the readers of this report.

 ### Author
-Muhammad Mubashar Shahzad, University of Trieste

-© 2024 Muhammad Mubashar Shahzad, University of
+© 2024 Muhammad Mubashar Shahzad, University of Trieste